smartcontractkit/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

 # 6. How do I obtain testnet LINK?

-Since the contract is on testnet, as with Kovan ETH, you don't need to purchase *real* LINK.
-Testnet LINK can be requested and obtained from a [faucet](../link-token-contracts/).
+Because the contract is on testnet, as with Kovan ETH, you don't need to purchase *real* LINK.
+You can request and obtain Testnet LINK from a [faucet](../link-token-contracts/).

 Use your Metamask address on the Kovan network to request LINK and send 1 LINK to the contract address.
 This address can be found in Remix under **Deployed Contracts** on the bottom left.